SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 .. c:function:: int32_t yices_ff_const_value(term_t t, mpz_t z)

-   Value of a finite-field constant.
+   Value of a finite-field constant (Since 2.7.0).

    This function copies the value of finite-field constant *t* in the GMP integer *z*.
 The GMP integer *z* must be initialized.